Urinary Tract Infection (UTI)

-UTI, also known as urinary tract infection, is a very common type of infection of the urinary system.
-A UTI can affect any part of your urethra, ureters, bladder, and kidneys.
-Symptoms usually include the need to urinate often, discomfort when urinating, and pain in the sides or lower back.
+UTI, commonly known as urinary tract infection, is a very common type of infection of the urinary system.
+It can affect any area of your urethra, ureters, bladder, or kidneys.
+Symptoms often include the desire to pee frequently, discomfort while urinating, and pain in the sides or lower back.
+Visit UrgentWay, urgent care for UTI, for effective UTI treatment by our board-certified providers at any of our locations.

 Have you received health care services at UrgentWay before?